 I’m a Feminist Who Gets Botox

-You may find it odd or interesting or down-right confusing to think that a feminist could be interested in aesthetic treatments.
-‘Botox isn’t for feminists!’, you may be thinking.
-Or ‘I thought feminists didn’t even wear makeup…’
+You may find it interesting or down-right confusing to think that I’m feminist who gets Botox or that a feminist could be interested in aesthetic treatments.
+‘Botox isn’t for feminists!’ and you may be thinking ‘I thought feminists didn’t even wear makeup…’

-Well, I’m here to tell you that while some feminists may not wear makeup, other feminists (like myself) get Botox.
+Well, I’m here to tell you that while some feminists may not wear makeup, I’m a feminist who gets Botox and dermal filler.

 And maybe even chemical peels.
 All on an extremely regular basis.